matthiasblaesing/PluginPortalDemo/README.md

    to this sample application.
 The application verifies the login and fetches your profile data from the authentication provider and presents you with a JSON document holding the extracted data.

+Logs will be written to `PluginPortalDemo.log`, access log will be written to `PluginPortalDemo.access.log`.